prodo56/Two-Phase-MapReduce-Sparse-Matrix-Multiplication-Using-Hadoop/README.md

            2,0,1
            2,2,2

-Example invocation of your program is as follows:
+Invocation of the program is as follows:

 > bin/hadoop jar TwoPhase_2p.jar TwoPhase mat-A mat-B output